jruels/adv-azure-classpage/labs/04-aad-web-auth/index.md

 ```

 Replace <frontend_app_client_id> and <tenant_id> with values from the MyReactClient app registration overview page.
-Repalce <backend_app_client_id> with values from the MySecureAPI app registration overview page.
+Replace <backend_app_client_id> with values from the MySecureAPI app registration overview page.

 ### `src/App.tsx`